ajit-dherange/ToDoApp_UI/README.md

 4. RUn npm run build
 5. Copy the Generated artifacts in nginx server

-## Create container image (docker file is already present with codes)
+## Create container image (for Kubernates ... docker file is present with codes)

 To create a Docker container image from your Node.js code, assuming you already have the Dockerfile in place, follow these steps: